nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 73

-### SearchParent
+### ParentIP

 **DEPRECATED, sent by Soulseek NS but not SoulseekQt**

-We send the IP address of our parent to the server.
+We tell the server the IP address of our parent in the distributed network.

 ### Data Order